eduMFA/eduMFA/doc/tokens/supported_tokens.rst

 Hardware and Software Tokens ............................

-privacyIDEA supports a wide variety of tokens by different hardware vendors.
+eduMFA supports a wide variety of tokens by different hardware vendors.
 It also supports token apps on the smartphone which handle software tokens.

 Tokens not listed, will be probably supported, too, since most tokens use